Joseph Kabuleta: N.E.E.D. Uganda

 On 28 September 2021, Joseph Kabuleta launched his political movement National Economic Empowerment Dialogue (NEED) which will address a number of issues in the country both economically and politically.
 While at the launch that consisted of influential political, social and economic leaders with no particular political alliance, Kabuleta expressed his desire "to empower citizens to dominate the narrative on the way forward, especially regarding the politics and economic matters concerning the country.
 Arguing that “the people who have held us captive seek to control not just our wealth, but also our conversation,” the man from Bunyoro rallied Ugandans “never [to] let them [those in power] dominate the narrative.”

 Unlike ROCK Uganda (Reclaiming Our Country and Kin) strategy, his political slogan for the 2021 Presidential elections, NEED Uganda with Joseph Kabuleta as the Principal at the helm has divided Uganda into 17 regions which the influential members of his team will be tasked to oversee the change of narrative amongst Ugandans around the country.

 Personal life

 In July 2017, Joseph Kabuleta married his long time love Rebecca Suubi Kabuleta in a lavish invite-only exclusive function.
 Together they have two children.
 They are both loyal followers of Prophet Elvis Mbonye.
-He has two children from an earlier five-year long marriage that ended in divorce due to irreconcilable differences.
+He also has two children from his first marriage, which ended due to irreconcilable differences.